 I’ve always been the one who tries to lighten the room in a serious situation.
 There are obviously times when jokes are inappropriate, but in your business, there's plenty of room for some humor.
 So lighten up a little, k?
 Lately, I’ve been trying to infuse some light-hearted elements to my marketing, writing, and even my products themselves.
 Learning design or marketing doesn’t have to be stuffy, right?
 Dare I say, it can be fun!

 Finally, to quote Indigo Montoya – let me sum up.
 Automation isn’t a bad thing.
 Too much automation that turns your business into a robot and leaves the customer asking helloooo, anyone there, is a bad thing.
 There’s a balance, but it takes some tweaking, maybe a little extra time, and maybe a little less looking at what everyone else is doing.

 So that thing about humor.
 Let’s lighten this post up a bit, yes?!

-I’ve got my online course, The InDesign Field Guide, opening up soon, and I had WAY too much fun putting together this little video to show you why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
+As an example, I’ve been working on some ways to bring more human elements to my online course, The InDesign Field Guide.
+I had WAY too much fun putting together this little video to show why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
 It's a little design challenge of sorts — real-time, human style.
 I can’t give it all away, but I can say my dog and my toddler make an appearance, as well as some surprising statistics and can’t-not-dance music.
+And spoiler: there’s gonna be some dead air to fill.
 I’ve said too much.

 Looking for more human ways to share your stuff?